Oscott, Old Oscott, Oscott Hill

 Under Henry Weedall, president 1824-40, the school and college at Old Oscott grew until the buildings could no longer accommodate the number of pupils.
 Plans for a new college were drawn up by Joseph Potter, the architect of Lichfield Cathedral, along the lines of Wadham College Oxford.

-In less than three years the new gothic building was opened on the site of Holdford Farm near the junction of College Road and Chester Road some two miles from the old college.
+In less than three years the new Tudor-style building was opened on the site of Holdford Farm near the junction of College Road and Chester Road some two miles from the old college.
 The name, Oscott was transferred to the new site which then became known as New Oscott.

 From the 1840s with the effects of the Oxford Movement, Oscott became a home for former Church of England clergy including John Henry Newman.
 The Roman Catholic convert and gothic architect, Augustus Pugin also taught and worked here.
 In 1846 Newman and his Congregation of the Oratory of St Philip Neri, the Oratorians moved to Old Oscott and stayed there until 1849.
 Temporarily at New Oscott, they moved to the new Oratory Church on the Hagley Road in 1852.
 The first Provincial Synod of the restored Westminster hierarchy took place at New Oscott in 1852 when Newman preached his sermon entitled 'The Second Spring'.
 The 2nd and 3rd synods were also held here in 1855 and 1859.